bxparks/AUniter/tools/README.md

 ```
 $ auniter --help
 Usage: auniter.sh [auniter_flags] command [command_flags] [boards] [files...]
+    auniter.sh ports
     auniter.sh verify {board} files ...
     auniter.sh upload {board:port} files ...
     auniter.sh test {board:port} files ...
-    auniter.sh ports
+    auniter.sh monitor ({port} | {board:port})
 ```

-The 4 subcommands (verify, upload, test, ports) are described below.
+The 5 subcommands (ports, verify, upload, test, monitor) are described below.
 Three of the commands need the board and port of the target controller.
 There are 3 ways to specify these:

 * explicit flags
     * `--board board` The identifier for the particular board in the form